rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 velero backup describe test1 # check for the Phase output
 ```

+#### Configure new cluster for knative serving

+If you use knative serving, you need to set up the new cluster for model serving.

+First, edit the config map `config-domain` in the `knative-serving` namespace.
+Set the default domain to the subdomain you are using for Kubeflow.

+Next, follow the steps in the [Create ingress](https://awslabs.github.io/kubeflow-manifests/docs/component-guides/kserve/tutorial/#create-ingress) section to configure the ingress controller.
+You can reuse the same certificate you used for the production cluster.

+Finally, follow the steps in [Run a sample inference service](https://awslabs.github.io/kubeflow-manifests/docs/component-guides/kserve/tutorial/#run-a-sample-inferenceservice) to add an authorization policy.

 #### Restore resources into new cluster.

 Execute this section on the Cloud9 or EC2 instance you are using for the new cluster.